Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 Cockatiels cannot see well at night because they are a diurnal species.
-Unlike bird species like owls, cockatiels spend their nights asleep and have never needed to evolve to see in the dark.
-This is why this species is particularly prone to night frights.
-Owners should do their part to ensure their cockatiel doesn’t get spooked at night by providing a night light and considering using a cage cover.
+Unlike bird species like owls, cockatiels spend their nights asleep and have never needed to evolve to see in the dark — their eye structure simply doesn’t allow proper low-light vision.

 Featured Image Credit: chrisbrignell, Shutterstock